-If we were to terminate Mr. Schmidtlein's employment without cause, as defined below, or if he were to resign for good reason, as defined below, during the six month period prior to a change in control (and the termination was in connection with the change in control) or during the 24 month period after a change in control, we would be obligated to pay the following:
+If we were to terminate the employment of Messrs.
+Schmidtlein, Sechrist, or Shaffer without cause, as defined below, or if such executive were to resign for good reason, as defined below, during the six month period prior to a change in control (and the termination was in connection with the change in control) or during the 24-month period after a change in control, we would be obligated to pay to the terminating executive the following:

-- a lump sum cash payment equal to Mr. Schmidtlein's base salary then in effect; - for a period of one year, participation in our medical, dental, and vision programs but such participation will end when Mr. Schmidtlein becomes eligible to participate in comparable programs of a subsequent employer; - full acceleration of vesting of outstanding equity awards; and - a pro-rata payment from our annual incentive plan for the fiscal year in which the termination occurs.
+• a lump sum cash payment equal to the executive's base salary then in effect;

+- for a period of one year, payment of COBRA premiums in excess of the amount the executive would pay, as an active employee, for continued participation in our medical, dental, and vision programs, but such payments will end when the executive becomes eligible to participate in comparable programs of a subsequent employer; - · full acceleration of vesting of outstanding equity awards; and - · a pro-rata payment from our annual incentive plan for the fiscal year in which the termination occurs.

-"Cause" means, with respect to Mr. Schmidtlein, any of the following:
+"Cause" means, with respect to Messrs.
+Schmidtlein, Sechrist, and Shaffer, any of the following:

-- breach of fiduciary duty or duty of loyalty to us; - willful act of material dishonesty with respect to any material matter involving us; - theft or material misuse of our property; - failure to conform in any material respect to our code of conduct; - excessive absenteeism; - conviction of, or plea of guilty or nolo contendere to, a felony or any criminal charge involving moral turpitude or illegal substance abuse; - continuing neglect of management duties and responsibilities that has a material adverse effect on us; - willful failure to timely report information having a material adverse effect on our business operations to the board or his direct supervisor; or - failure to meet our reasonable and achievable documented performance expectations (other than any such failure resulting from incapacity due to physical or mental illness).
+- · breach of fiduciary duty or duty of loyalty to us; - · willful act of material dishonesty with respect to any material matter involving us; - theft or material misuse of our property; - failure to conform in any material respect to our code of conduct; - excessive absenteeism: - · conviction of, or plea of guilty or nolo contendere to, a felony or any criminal charge involving moral turpitude or illegal substance abuse; - continuing neglect of management duties and responsibilities that has a material adverse effect on us; - willful failure to timely report information having a material adverse effect on our business operations to the board or the executive's direct supervisor; or - failure to meet our reasonable and achievable documented performance expectations (other than any such failure resulting from incapacity due to physical or mental illness).

-"Good reason" means, with respect to Mr. Schmidtlein, any of the following:
+"Good reason" means, with respect to Messrs.
+Schmidtlein, Sechrist, and Shaffer, any of the following:

-- a 10% or more decrease in his base salary, other than a company-wide reduction in senior management pay; - a material diminution of his position, duties, or responsibilities of the executive; - a relocation to any office location that is more than 50 miles from Reading, Pennsylvania; or - a material breach of our obligations under the agreement.
+- a 10% or more decrease in the executive's base salary, other than a company-wide reduction in senior management pay; - a material diminution of the executive's position, duties, or responsibilities of the executive; - a relocation to any office location that is more than 50 miles from Reading, Pennsylvania; or - a material breach of our obligations under the agreement.

-Mr. Schmidtlein's severance letter agreement provides that if any amounts payable, when taken together with payments and benefits provided to him under any other plans, contracts, or arrangements with us, will be subject to any excise tax imposed under Code Section 4999, then such amounts will be reduced to the extent necessary so that no portion thereof will be subject to the excise tax, but if he would receive in the aggregate greater value (as determined under Code Section 280G) on an after-tax basis if the amounts were not subject to such reduction, then no such reduction will be made.
+Each of Messrs.
+Schmidtlein, Sechrist, and Shaffer's severance letter agreements provides that if any amounts payable, when taken together with payments and benefits provided to the executive under any other plans, contracts, or arrangements with us, will be subject to any excise tax imposed under Code Section 4999, then such amounts will be reduced to the extent necessary so that no portion thereof will be subject to the excise tax, but if the executive would receive in the aggregate greater value (as determined under Code Section 280G) on an after-tax basis if the amounts were not subject to such reduction, then no such reduction will be made.